EPPIcenter/mad4hatter-wdl/workspace_README.md

 Welcome to the Mad4hatter workspace!

 **Mad4hatter** is a bioinformatics pipeline designed to analyse *Plasmodium* Illumina Amplicon sequencing data.
+It processes raw FASTQ files and produces an allele table, core QC metrics, and drug-resistance information.
 It was originally developed for the [MAD4HatTeR panel](https://doi.org/10.1038/s41598-025-94716-5) but has since been adapted to support additional panels.
 While the pipeline can be run on any panel, it was optimised using MAD4HatTeR data; panels with substantially different properties, such as very short amplicon targets, may require additional tuning to achieve optimal performance.
 Several commonly used panels are preconfigured for convenience, and new panels can be easily added through simple configuration.

 ## Workflow Overview

 This repository contains three workflows:
-* `Mad4Hatter` - The primary and most commonly used workflow.
+* **`Mad4Hatter`** - The primary and most commonly used workflow.
 It runs the full pipeline, from raw FASTQs through microhaplotype calling and drug-resistance profiling.
 More details can be found below.
-* `Mad4HatterQcOnly` - A lightweight version of the pipeline that runs only the steps required to generate basic QC metrics.
+* **`Mad4HatterQcOnly`** - A lightweight version of the pipeline that runs only the steps required to generate basic QC metrics.
 More details can be found below.
-* `Mad4HatterPostProcessing` - A post-processing–only workflow that begins after DADA2.
+* **`Mad4HatterPostProcessing`** - A post-processing–only workflow that begins after DADA2.
 It requires a pre-generated allele table as input.
 More details can be found below.

 ![Mad4hatter metro map](./assets/mad4hatter_metro.png)
-TODO: Add diagram about the steps in the pipeline showing the full thing, QC only, and postprocessing.

 ## Creating and Setting Up Your Terra Workspace for Mad4Hatter

 ### Cloning a Workspace
 To clone this template workspace see [these directions](https://support.terra.bio/hc/en-us/articles/360026130851-How-to-clone-your-own-workspace) on cloning a Terra workspace.
-This workspace already has the Mad4Hatter workflow imported and contains some example data.
+This workspace already has the Mad4Hatter workflow imported and contains an example dataset including 5 samples [Brokhattingen, N., et. al (2024).](https://www.nature.com/articles/s41467-024-46535-x)
-TODO: add ref

 ### Importing Data and Setting up Terra Metadata Tables
 See the directions below for two options - one for both importing new data into your Terra workspace's GCP bucket